BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 1 - v2.pdf.md

-(i) it is recognised by the home Member State of the insurance undertaking and fulfils requirements comparable to those laid down in Directive
+(i) it is recognised by the home Member State of the insurance undertaking and fulfils requirements comparable to those laid down in Directive/EC; and
-2004/39/EC; and

 (ii) the financial instruments dealt in on that market are of a quality comparable to that of the instru­